nahiyan/darwin/README.md

 FlatBuffers is used for storing/retrieving states of generations, along with scores of population members, to/from the database in form of binary.

-FlatBuffers schema files are included in `/extensions/<extension_name>/flatbuffers`, where "\<extension_name>" is the name of the extension.
+FlatBuffers schema files are included in `/extensions/<extension_name>/flatbuffers`, where `<extension_name>` is the name of the extension.
 You can use FlatBuffers schema compiler to compile the schemas.
 Afterwards, place the newly generated files in their respective locations.

 Note that FlatBuffers isn't used as a library, but as a tool which generates header files.
 The header files are what makes serialization/deserialization of data possible.